 Together with her husband Alan and four children, Carol established the Trawalla Foundation.
 The Trawalla Foundation invests in social enterprises and opportunities that focus on arts, ideas, innovation and scholarship.

-Amy Mullins is Executive Director at Women’s Leadership Institute Australia (WLIA).
+Amy Mullins is Executive Director of the Women’s Leadership Institute Australia (WLIA).
 She leads and manages the institute, including the Women for Media initiative.
 Amy is also Co-Program Leader of the Property Male Champions of Change and an Advisory Committee Member of the Pathways to Politics Program for Women at the Melbourne School of Government, The University of Melbourne.
 She is committed to addressing the imbalance of women in leadership positions.

 Prior to her role at Women’s Leadership Institute Australia, Amy was a Senior Community Manager at one of Australia’s top advertising agencies Clemenger BBDO, working on social media executions and campaigns for clients such as NAB, Origin Energy and Carlton & United Breweries.
 Previously, Amy was a social media and communications consultant for various government campaigns.

 Since 2010, Amy has become a leader in debates around issues of gender, public policy and progressive politics online and on Twitter.

 Denis Moriarty is the Group Managing Director of Our Community.
 He has a strong background in executive management in both the public and private sectors.
 He was the former head of the Victorian Government’s Information Service, Managing Director of Strategic Australia Pty Ltd, a boutique management consultancy, and former Commissioner and Deputy Chief Executive Officer of the Victorian Tourism Commission.